alassane8/BattleShip/README.md

 - Sinking ships:
 Add logic to handle shots and the destruction of ships.
 When a shot hits a ship, mark the square as hit.
 When all squares of a ship have been hit, the ship is sunk.

-- End of the game:
-Implement logic to detect the end of the game.
-The game can end when all of a player's ships have been sunk.
-Announce the winner and conclude the game appropriately.